hongshen-zhu/website-zhs/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a Postdoctoral Fellow of the East Asia Center at the University of Virginia.
 I am previously a postdoctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania.
+My research focuses on authoritarian politics, comparative political economy, and Chinese bureaucracy and governance.
+I am interested in using high-frequency and geo-located data to analyse political decsionmaking.
+My work has been featured by the Wall Street Journal, Associated Press, Bloomberg, and others.
-I obtained a Ph.D. in Political Science at Duke University.
-I am interested in Chinese bureaucracy and governance, authoritarian politics, and comparative political economy.
+I earned my Ph.D. in Political Science and M.A. in Economics from Duke University.
+Before that, I studied at the University of Warwick for undergraduate.

+You can contact me via email at hongshen@virginia.edu.

 {style="text-align: justify;"}